 I studied Holistic Counseling at Salve Regina University where I learned about the medical AND the holistic model to health.
-Here, my fascination grew with understanding the mind-body connection in regards to trauma, anxiety, and depression.
-I truly believe in order to come back to one's true Self it is necessary to be mindful of your body, mind, and spirit.
-With this passion, I started studying yoga, meditation, mindfulness, chakras, different spiritual practices, connection with nature, food as medicine, EMDR, and the power of treating oneself with love and kindness.
+Here, my fascination grew with understanding the mind-body connection in regards to trauma, anxiety, and chronic stress.
+I continue studying yoga, meditation, mindfulness, chakras, different spiritual practices, connection with nature, food as medicine, EMDR, and the power of treating oneself with love and kindness.
 I will never stop studying and learning different approaches for Trauma Treatment as well as Body Image and Self-Esteem.

-I have worked as a therapist in the jail system, at an outpatient facility, a methadone clinic, and worked with probation and parole.
+I have worked as a Therapist in the Department of Corrections, an Outpatient Facility, a Methadone Clinic, and worked with Probation and Parole.
 Prior to becoming a Mental Health Therapist, I worked in the Social Service field for over ten years at different YMCA facilities (Camp/Teen/Family Director).
 Today I work full-time at my private practice with my focus on trauma and body image & self-esteem treatment.
 I work with both the body and mind through a top down and bottom up processing approach.
-I'm here to be a guide with you on your journey of healing and wellness!
+I'm here to be a guide with you on your journey.

 Therapy Dog In Training

-I am a two year old Mini American Shepherd who likes having a purpose and offering love.
-If it is ok with the client, I am in session to offer extra support and love.
-I am still learning the best skills and how to help so please be patient with me.
-My favorite part is greeting people with hellos and kisses, if allowed by you.
+I am a three year old Mini American Shepherd who likes having a purpose and offering support.
 I like to sit next to you on the couch, under the couch if you are doing well, or right next to your feet.
 If I hear anger I will put my head on your knee, if I see some tears I will offer kisses or take some pets.
 I am working on passing the Therapy Dog exam.
 When not working, I like to chase the ducks outside The Velvet Mill, watch Animal Planet, hike around Barn Island, and make people laugh.